-Alongside his photography and personal diary fragments, artist and painter Nick Turner talks to us about horses and some of his most emotional moments in life.
+Alongside his photography and personal diary fragments, artist Nick Turner talked to us about horses and some of his most emotional moments in life.

-In his work, Turner says he employs self-portraiture to examine his insecurities, desires, and realities as a man.
+In his work, Turner says he employs self- portraiture to examine his insecurities, desires, and realities as a man.
 He explores how one's self-perception affects interactions with others, and thus society at large and the natural world.
-His work is an emotional documentation of experiences and places in his personal life.
+Turner feels his way through the process instinctually and his work is an emotional documentation of experiences, travels, and places in his personal life.

 "Horses represent to me the creatures that most resemble man — strong, but fragile at the same time.
 I have been riding or around horses consistently since [I was] a young child.
 This naturally led to a fascination and familiarity with them as subjects and as inspiration."